pabtomas/flagbox/DOCUMENTATION.md

 ## Backup feature

-Suppose you opened a first terminal.
+Let's assume you opened a first terminal.
 You play with it a little bit and finally you filled a box full of marks.
-What if you want to open a second terminal and use marks defined is the first terminal without doing the job all again?
+What if you want to open a second terminal and use marks defined is the first terminal without doing the job all again? *flagbox* generates the `??` alias for this purpose.
+The `??` usage is
-*flagbox* generates the `??` alias for this purpose.
-The `??` usage is simple: if the current box you are using is empty, *flagbox* will search for a default backup and restore it.
+simple: if the current box you are using is empty, *flagbox* will search for a default backup and restore it.
 Otherwise, *flagbox* will generate a backup.
 For the use case we define earlier, the solution is simple:
 1) In the first terminal, the current box of the user is not empty, so the user can use `??` alias to generate a backup with box used in this terminal.
 2) In the second terminal, the box used is empty so the user can use `??`